 Medical Your coverage ends on the last day of the month in which you terminate Dental Your coverage ends on the last day of the month in which you terminate.
 Vision Your coverage ends on the last day of the month in which you terminate.
-Flexible Spending You may incur claims up to the last day worked.
-You have until March 31 of the Account (FSA) next year to be reimbursed for claims incurred in the previous year.
+Flexible Spending Account (FSA) You may incur claims up to the last day worked.
+You have until March 31 of the next year to be reimbursed for claims incurred in the previous year.
 Health Savings Account (HSA) You may use your available funds.
 Short-Term Disability Your coverage ends the same day as your last day worked.
 Long-Term Disability Your coverage ends the same day as your last day worked.
 Life Insurance (Employ- ee and Dependents) Your coverage ends the same day as your last day worked.
 Supplemental Retirement Plans 403(b) or 457 Voluntary payroll contributions will end on the last paycheck containing the last day worked.
 Contact your vendor for information about transactions.
+For Retirees The retirement date is the last date CPS pays primary as the member is no longer actively working.
+Any services provided after the retirement date, Medicare is primary if the member/spouse are Medicare eligible.

-Family and Medical Leave Act 65
+Family and Medical Leave Act 66

-Employee Rights and Responsibilities 65
+Employee Rights and Responsibilities 66

-Subrogation 68
+Subrogation 69

-Family and Medical Leave Act Employee Rights and Responsibilities
+Family and Medical I Leave Act Employee Rights and Response ibilities